epidemiology-stan/epidemiology-stan.github.io/README.md

 The Stan epidemiology page is meant to serve as a centralized location for all types of work in epidemiology that use the software Stan for Bayesian inference.
 Anyone can contribute helpful resources, papers, posters or anything else epidemiology-related that makes use of Stan, regardless of the level, through the Stan epidemiology GitHub page.

 To ask Stan-related questions, please go to [the Stan forum](https://discourse.mc-stan.org/).
-More specifically, you can use the epidemiology or covid-19 tags to ensure that posts are seen by anyone interested in epidemiology problems as well.
-See [here](https://discourse.mc-stan.org/tag/epidemiology) and [here](https://discourse.mc-stan.org/tag/covid-19).
+More specifically, you can use the [epidemiology](https://discourse.mc-stan.org/tag/epidemiology) or [covid-19](https://discourse.mc-stan.org/tag/covid-19) tags to ensure that posts are seen by anyone interested in epidemiology problems as well.

 ## Tutorials and case studies